xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-It does not require a reload of the line card or the chassis.
-It does not impact, L2, IPv4 or MPLS datapath / performance.
+It does not require a reload of the line card or the chassis and it does not impact, L2, IPv4 or MPLS datapath / performance.

 ## Test setup